Melvyn Lorenzen: ADO Den Haag

 In late July 2017, Lorenzen joined Eredivisie side ADO Den Haag on a two-year contract.
 He made his debut against FC Utrecht in a 3–0 loss at home.

 Karpaty Lviv and Persela Lamongan

 In March 2021, after trialling with AFC Wimbledon in September 2020, Lorenzen signed a one-month contract with Indonesian club Persela Lamongan of the Liga 1.

 Sligo Rovers

 On 23 August 2021, Lorenzen signed with League of Ireland Premier Division club Sligo Rovers for the remaining 13 games of their 2021 season, following two weeks of training with the club.
 He left the club at the end of the season.

 Wormatia Worms

 Free agent Lorenzen joined Wormatia Worms, newly promoted to the Regionalliga Südwest, in September 2022.

+After a successful season with Nakhon Ratchasima helping them to win Thai League 2, Lorenzen joined Thai League 1 side BG Pathum United ahead of the new season.

 International career

 Lorenzen was born in London, England to an Ugandan father and a German mother.
 His surname comes from his mother.
-His father is called Drake Mugisa.
-In 2016, he was called up to the Uganda national team, and made his debut in a friendly 2–0 loss to Zimbabwe on 31 May 2016.
+His father is Drake Mugisa.

+In 2016, Lorenzen was called up to the Uganda national team, and made his debut in a friendly 2–0 lost to Zimbabwe on 31 May 2016.